International Foundation Programme - Art, Design and Media

 Overview

-This programme is ideal if you need to boost your English and academic qualifications to join your chosen undergraduate degree programme in an Art, Design or Media subject.
-The course lasts for 12, 9 or 6 months, depending on your IELTS, and offers you the opportunity to develop your English language and study skills, combined with the study of subject-specific modules.
+This programme is ideal if you need to boost your English language and study skills to join your chosen undergraduate degree in an Art, Design, or Media subject.

-The programme is multidisciplinary and upon successful completion, you will be guaranteed a place on one of our undergraduate degrees in an Art, Design or Media subject area.
+Upon successful completion, you will be guaranteed a place on one of our undergraduate degrees in an Art, Design, or Media subject area at Northumbria University.

 Key facts

-• Progress on to an undergraduate degree in Art, Design or Multimedia
+• Progress on to an undergraduate degree in Art, Design, or Multimedia at Northumbria University

 • Develop an understanding of theory and concepts by demonstrating through practical work

-• Develop your awareness of academic culture in the UK as you integrate into student life within a UK university
+• Gain an awareness of academic culture in the UK as you integrate into student life within a UK university

 • Other pathways are available for progression on to undergraduate degrees in Business; Engineering; and Computing, English Language, Law, Media Production, Psychology and Sport subjects